LowGravityPL/raccoonwp.github.io/index.md

 ----
 ### Brought to you by [LowGravity.pl](https://lowgravity.pl)

-We are the team of experienced designers and developers working with various clients around the globe.
+We are the team of experienced developers and designers working with various clients around the globe.
+We have worked on small personal websites as well as large scale enterprise ones.

-Our main focus is code quality and performance, we help big and small teams in making their workflow, projects and infrastructure to be more robust, performant and secure.
+Our main focus is code quality and performance, We help small and big teams making their workflow, projects and infrastructure to be more robust, performant and secure.

-Our area of expertise focuses mostly on WEB technologies and services but we are not afraid of other challenges.
+Our area of expertise focuses mostly on WEB technologies but we are not afraid of other challenges.